nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

 If you want to cut and process videos yourself, and upload them later, or if you want to [automate resonance testing](ideas-for-macros.md#automating-resonance-testing), or if you have some other obscure usecase we are not aware of, you can use the following gcodes to send an image, video or file:
 **Don't forget, that there is a 50mb filesize limit and 10mb limit per image for bots in telegram.**
 You can use absolute or relative paths.
 Relative paths work from the location, where the bot is installed.
-In case us used KIAUH for installation, that will be `home/pi/moonraker-telegram-bot/bot`.
+In case you used KIAUH for installation, that will be `home/pi/moonraker-telegram-bot/bot`.

 Sending an image:
 `RESPOND PREFIX=tg_send_image MSG="path='/home/pi/hat.png', message='A man bought this hat and it fits him nicely' "` This tries to send the image written in `path=`, with the `message=`.
 Message is optional.
-Alternatively, you can send multiple images as an album, by using the following syntaxis:
+Alternatively, you can send multiple images as an album, by using the following syntax:
 `RESPOND PREFIX=tg_send_image MSG="path=['/home/pi/hat.png', '/home/pi/his_other_hat.png'], message='Album of hats' "`

 Sending a video:
 `RESPOND PREFIX=tg_send_video MSG="path='/home/pi/3M-54.mp4', message='Calibration complete!' "`
 This tries to send the video written in `path=`, with the `message=`.
 Message is optional.
-Alternatively, you can send multiple videos as an album, by using the following syntaxis:
+Alternatively, you can send multiple videos as an album, by using the following syntax:
 `RESPOND PREFIX=tg_send_video MSG="path=['/home/pi/3M-54.mp4', '/home/pi/3M-54.1.mp4'], message='Calibration album complete!' "`

 Sending a file:
 `RESPOND PREFIX=tg_send_file MSG="path='/home/pi/data.zip', message='Upload finished' "`
 This tries to send the file written in `path=`, with the `message=`.
 Message is optional.
-Alternatively, you can send multiple files as an album, by using the following syntaxis:
+Alternatively, you can send multiple files as an album, by using the following syntax:
 `RESPOND PREFIX=tg_send_file MSG="path=['/home/pi/data_1.zip', '/home/pi/data_2.zip'], message='Upload finished' "`